randriu/synthesis/README.md

 # PAYNT

 PAYNT (Probabilistic progrAm sYNThesizer) is a tool for the automated synthesis of probabilistic programs.
 PAYNT takes a program with holes (a so-called sketch) and a PCTL specification, and outputs a concrete hole assignment that yields a satisfying program, if such an assignment exists.
-Internally, PAYNT interprets the incomplete probabilistic program as a family of Markov chains and uses state-of-the-art synthesis methods on top of the model checker [Storm](https://github.com/moves-rwth/storm) to identify satisfying realization.
-PAYNT is implemented in Python and uses [Stormpy](https://github.com/moves-rwth/stormpy), Python bindings for Storm.
-This repository contains the source code of PAYNT along with adaptations for Storm and Stormpy, prerequisites for PAYNT.
+PAYNT also supports the synthesis of finite-state controllers for POMDPs.
+Internally, PAYNT interprets the incomplete probabilistic program as a family of Markov chains and uses state-of-the-art synthesis methods on top of the model checker [Storm](https://github.com/randriu/storm/tree/synthesis) to identify satisfying realization.
+PAYNT is implemented in Python and uses [Stormpy](https://github.com/randriu/stormpy/tree/synthesis), Python bindings for Storm.
 PAYNT is hosted on [github](https://github.com/randriu/synthesis).

 PAYNT is described in
 - [1] PAYNT: A Tool for Inductive Synthesis of Probabilistic Programs by Roman Andriushchenko, Milan Ceska, Sebastian Junges, Joost-Pieter Katoen and Simon Stupinsky